Salem Building Performance Standard

 State-owned buildings operate on a parallel BPS compliance track managed through the state’s own capital process.
 But Salem has a very large private and institutional commercial base outside that track that absolutely does need to plan for compliance on the standard timeline:

-• Retail anchors and neighborhood shopping centers
+Retail and shopping centers: Retail anchors and neighborhood shopping centers throughout Salem’s commercial corridors.

 Salem Data PointFigure